-Seeking to insulate the financial markets from a "ripple effect" that could result if prepetition transfers made by debtors to securities and commodities firms were avoidable in bankruptcy, Congress added what is today Section 546(e)-then Section 546(d)-to the contracts trades from the avoidance power in bankruptcy, except in cases of fraud.
-See 1982
+Seeking to insulate the financial markets from a "ripple effect" that could result if prepetition transfers made by debtors to securities and commodities firms were avoidable in bankruptcy, Congress added what is today Section 546(e)-then Section 546(d)-to the Bankruptcy Code, exempting payments made in the securities, commodities and forward contracts trades from the avoidance power in bankruptcy, except in cases of actual fraud.
+See 1982 Amendments to Bankruptcy Code, Pub.
+L. No. 97-222, 96 Stat.
+235.